michaelschwarz/Ajax.NET-Professional/README.md

 ## Quick Guide

 - Download the latest Ajax.NET Professional
-- Add a reference to the AjaxPro.2.dll (for the .NET 1.1 Framework use AjaxPro.dll)
+- Add a reference to the AjaxPro.2.dll
 - Add following lines to your web.config if you are using Integrated IIS pipeline mode:

 ```XML